Vetru-Apps/mqtt-dashboard-documentation/docs/brokers.md

 - **Do not connect at startup**: tells the app not to connect to this broker when launched; you will need to manually start the connection from the overflow menu in the main screen (the three-dots icon).
 Use this option if the broker is rarely used or is not your main one and you do not want multiple connections in the background.

 With that being said, you should now be able to set up your first broker and move on to the next task: setting up tiles!

+### Using Websockets

+The app automatically switches from TCP to Websocket connections depending on the protocol name you provide as part of the address.
+Default values are, if not set bey the user: `tcp://` for plain connections, `ssl://` if *Use SSL connection* is checked.

+If you wish to establish a websocket connection, provide `ws://` as protocol name (e.g., `ws://test.mosquitto.org` will be the full address).
+If you instead want an encrypted websocket, use `wss://`.

+## Testing connection

+If you want to test or play around with different connection settings, there are a few open brokers available.

+The most commonly used is `test.mosquitto.org`, providing TCP and WS connections, with/without authentication and with/without encryption.
+Be aware that this is a publicly available broker, so any message you send will be visible by anybody.
+Moreover, testing TLS connections is not always feasible, as the server as problems with its CA certificate and Client certificate from time to time.

+Another one is `broker.hivemq.com`, available as plain TCP or WS.

+You can find a comprehensive list [here](https://github.com/mqtt/mqtt.org/wiki/public_brokers).